jacobfresco/Jotter/README.md

 Jotter has a darkmode for those of you who wish to use such a feature.
 Set the value to 'true' for darkmode to be enabled.

 ## Filenames
+If you wish to use Jotter with daily files, please make sure to add the following sections to the filename:
+- %DD - will be replaced with a two-digit number, representing the day of the month
+- %MM - will be replaced with a two-digit number, representing the month
+- %YYYY - will be replaced with a four-digit number, representing the year

+The .txt-extension is added automatically by the app when creating the file.
+You can also use Jotter with a single file for storing data.
+If so, please replace the %DD-%MM-%YYYY in the filename with a static filename (again, without .txt) and set 'SingleFile' to 'true'

+## To edit or not to edit old notes
+If you wish to be able to edit older notes, please set 'EditOldNotes' to 'true'.
+The default setting for this option is false.
+You will still be able to read the notes, but not edit them.